Sunburns: How to Avoid and Cure Them

 The first aid for the appearance of burns and redness on the skin is certainly to avoid further sunbathing.
 Having a shower with lukewarm or colder water can also be helpful.
 Avoid aggressive shampoos and bath soaps, as they can further irritate the skin.
 After taking a shower, just use a soft towel to pick up the excess water.
 It is desirable that a few drops remain on the body, because after burns the skin is further dried.
 After showering, be sure to apply a moisturizing cream or lotion, so that the skin cells compensate for the loss of moisture as soon as possible.

-We suggest that you use Ostwint moisturizing face and body gel with aloe because it has a soothing effect on the skin.
-Thanks to its composition, which is enriched with vitamin E, aloe extract and panthenol, the gel relieves irritation after sunbathing, refreshes, nourishes and hydrates dry and damaged skin.
+We suggest that you use Revuele soothing body jelly with aloe because it has a soothing effect on the skin.
+Thanks to its composition, the gel relieves irritation after sunbathing, refreshes, nourishes and hydrates dry and damaged skin.

 Panthenol for Sunburns